Political school for artists

 Andreja Gregorina: Red Feminism

 Nikola Vukobratović: Totalitarian East and Democratic West.
-How did the Cold War deform memory of the 20th century?
+How the Cold War Distorted the Memory of the 20th Century

 Luka Matić: Ideological Construction and Political Normalization of Croatian Big-state Nationalism

 Tamara Baković Jadžić: Romani Communities in Socialism and Post-socialism